Midnordic/music-master/content/blog/silent-aftershock/index.md

 ## Ready when you are

-Master the art of emotional impact in your next session - sometimes the most powerful soundtrack is silence.
+Master the art of emotional impact and use it during your next session - sometimes the most powerful soundtrack is silence.